-The initial view on a Dashboard is the Status View.
-Status View displays the list of devices, the last location and time of monitoring, and the result of the last monitoring event.
+The initial view on a report card is the status view.
+Status view displays the list of devices, the last location and time of monitoring, and the result of the last monitoring event.
 When a failure is detected, the status will display in red at the top of the dashboard.

 Usage: The Status View automatically refreshes every 30 seconds and can run constantly in the background.
 It’s a useful tool for system operators and network admins to keep an eye on the status of their infrastructure.

-From the Status View, click on any device and you’ll be presented with the Dashboard Detail View.
+From the status view, click on any device and you’ll be presented with the report card detail view.

-Each Dashboard can be configured to display Uptime/Downtime charts and numbers, performance data, and historical information based on daily, weekly and monthly intervals.
+Each report card can be configured to display uptime/downtime charts and numbers, performance data and historical information based on daily, weekly and monthly intervals.

 Usage: These reports are often placed in a publicly viewable area of a website to demonstrate the reliability of your website, uptime and performance as verified by a credible 3rd party monitoring service.

-Website Monitoring Dashboards are secured by assigning a randomized global unique identifier (GUID).
+Website Monitoring Dashboards are available on secure, sharable urls.
+These urls are secured by appending the address with a randomized global unique identifier (GUID).
 A GUID is a long string of letters and numbers:

 Example GUID: B5BB0BEEA67E47648F27B5F634EDD75C